wjbryant/taboverride.style/README.md

 tabOverride.style.utils.tabSizeCSSSelector();

 // add an extra CSS selector for the hard tab size rule
-// enabledClass() and activeClass() will be replaced with the current enabled or
+// ".(enabledClass)" and ".(activeClass)" will be replaced with the current
-// active class
+// enabled or active class
-tabOverride.style.utils.tabSizeCSSSelector('enabledClass() textarea');
+tabOverride.style.utils.tabSizeCSSSelector('.(enabledClass) textarea');
 ```

 *Note: These functions will not add a class to an element more than once.*